Attention 2020 Travelers! Enrollments received by March 15 get a $200 discount.

 A full-day local guide, well-educated and specially-trained on the history and culture of Pompeii and Naples, will accompany your group.

-Walk through the excavated Roman city recognized by UNESCO as a treasure of Western Civilization.
+Walk through the Roman city recognized by UNESCO as a treasure of Western Civilization.
 See how well-to-do Romans lived 2,000 years ago, until Mt.
 Vesuvius all at once destroyed this city in one day and preserved it for all time.

 Continue to the fabled town of poets and sunsets, also renowned for its embroidery and intarsia (wood-inlay).